lukes-code/lukes-code/README.md

 ## Code Interests
 - 🔭 Lover of the frontend but not afraid of some full-stack JavaScript
-- ⚡ Next, TypeScript, Tailwind and GraphQL is what excites me right now
+- ⚡ Next, TypeScript, Tailwind and GraphQL are what excites me right now

 ## Other